 Skip to main content

-Arkansas · UFT
+Arkansas · UPH

 Upholstery & Fabric Cleaning Certification in Arkansas

 Get certified in Upholstery & Fabric Cleaning online in Arkansas with NISCR's self-paced course and a same-day certificate.
 Learn fiber identification, safe cleaning agents, and stain and odor treatment for furniture and delicate textiles in Arkansas homes.
-This keyword-rich credential pairs naturally with carpet cleaning for a fuller service offering statewide.
+This credential pairs naturally with carpet cleaning for a fuller service offering statewide.

 100% online & self-paced — your certificate the same day, anywhere in Arkansas.